bberliner/openc2-json-schema/README.md

 ## Overview

-An open-source schema validator test suite and command-line tool for the OpenC2 _Command and Control_ language specification.
+An open-source JSON-Schema validator test suite and command-line tool for the OpenC2 _Command and Control_ language specification.
 From the [OpenC2 Language Spec](https://github.com/oasis-tcs/openc2-oc2ls/blob/working/oc2ls.md):

 > OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
 OpenC2 typically uses a request-response paradigm where a Command is encoded by a _Producer_ (managing application) and transferred to a _Consumer_ (managed device or virtualized function) using a secure transfer protocol.
 The Consumer can respond with status and any requested information.
 The contents of both the _Command_ and the _Response_ are fully defined in schemas, allowing both parties to recognize the syntax constraints imposed on the exchange.